1/2 price offer is valid through 10/31/22

-Balloons Over Broadway is a new addition to our November read alouds and I’ll admit: it’s now one of my November must-reads.
-The book tells the story of the Macy’s Thanksgiving Day Parade.
+Balloons Over Broadway is one of my November must-reads.
+The book tells the story of Macy’s Thanksgiving Day Parade.
 And when I read it for the first time, I learned so much about the parade and how it came about.
 I HIGHLY recommend this one!
-This is a great story for predictions, a story map and even having students design their own balloons!
+This is an excellent story for predictions, story elements, and even having students design their own balloons for a STEM project.

-The students also created their own balloon for our Thanksgiving Day Parade!
+Students also create their own balloons for our Thanksgiving Day Parade!

-We also used our green screen to join in the Macy’s Thanksgiving Day Parade!
+We also use our green screen to join in Macy’s Thanksgiving Day Parade!

-Stone Soup is one of my favorite read alouds because it teaches such a great lesson on teamwork and kindness.
-It’s the perfect read aloud for November and Thanksgiving.
-I also love that there are so many versions that you can read for compare and contrast!
+Stone Soup is one of my favorite read-alouds because it teaches such a great lesson on teamwork and kindness.
+It’s a perfect read-aloud for November and Thanksgiving.
+I also love that there are so many versions that you can read to compare and contrast!
 And of course, you can make stone soup!

 We create this large “soup pot” story map and we will it in for each version that we read!

 In our classroom, we celebrate Thanksgiving by making stone soup (vegetable soup).
 In the spirit of the story, everyone brings in a can of vegetables and we make stone soup.
 Yes, we include a stone.
 When we get ready to eat, the soup picks one deserving child to get the stone!
 This is always a magical moment to see the student discover the stone and be celebrated by their friends!

 There Was An Old Lady Who Swallowed Some Leaves

 Everyone loves the old lady series of books.
 The books are great for sequencing and rhyming.
 We use them to discuss real and fantasy and make predictions!

 We also use the story to talk about foreshadowing.
 Before we read the story, we use these shadows to predict what each one might mean.
 Finally, we put the leaf on the chart and used it to predict what the story will be about.